skoppe/dconf-2022/slides.md

 </div>
 <!--

+Senders/Receivers

+A Sender roughly corresponds to the asynchronous computation we talked about earlier.
+It *sends* something.
+Either a value, error or that it has been cancelled.

+A Receiver correspondingly receives either the value, the error or the cancellation.

 A ValueSender just sends one value.

 As you can see the 'Sender' here is just a struct with a single value.
 It takes up no more space than the value itself.
 It requires no allocations.

+There is a `connect` that returns something called OperationalState - which here just holds the value and the receiver.
+Then there is the `start` function on the OperationalState that kicks it off.
 -->

 ---